 Abusing alcohol can affect every part of your health.
 In fact, there rarely is any part of the body that is not affected by drinking.
 Many people think that the liver is the main organ damaged from alcohol, but actually it affects all of your vital organs, including your kidneys.

 The role of your kidneys is to filter harmful substances – including drugs and alcohol – from the blood and prevent extra fluid and waste from building up in your body.
+If you experience kidney pain after drinking alcohol, that is because your kidneys are working to get the extra alcohol out of your body.

 Alcohol is a toxin that has both short and long-term effects on your kidneys.
 The kidneys are responsible for filtering blood throughout the body.
 When you drink alcohol, it lessens the kidneys’ ability to filter blood flow.
 Excessive alcohol use also leads to liver disease, which causes the kidneys to have to work harder and impacts their ability to regulate blood flow.

-Alcohol use also makes it difficult for the kidneys to make sure the body maintains enough water, leading to dehydration.
+Alcohol abuse also makes it difficult for the kidneys to make sure the body maintains enough water, leading to dehydration.
 When this happens, other organs and cells in the body can’t function normally.
 On top of all this, alcohol consumption results in high blood pressure, which is one of the main causes of kidney disease.

+It is a well-known fact that there is potential for alcohol to adversely affect your kidneys.
 Not only does drinking alcohol cause damage to the kidneys, sometimes it leads to actual physical pain.
 Symptoms of kidney pain include:

 - A sudden, sharp stabbing pain or a dull ache located in the back of the abdomen, under the ribcage on both sides of the spine